“19. Music,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 The bishopric may occasionally assign sacrament meeting speakers to talk about using music in the home.
 Occasionally a family may sing a favorite hymn or Primary song as a musical selection in sacrament meeting.

 Some cultural and recreational music may be presented in the chapel on weekdays.
 However, the cultural hall is usually a more appropriate setting for such music.
 Local priesthood leaders resolve questions about what music is appropriate in the chapel.
 Applause is not usually appropriate in the chapel.

 An initial supply of hymnbooks is provided to new meetinghouses.
 Additional hymnbooks, choral music, and other music may be purchased with stake or ward budget funds.
 Priesthood leaders may invite stake and ward music chairmen to submit annual budgets for this music.
-Music that is purchased with budget funds is usually kept in the meetinghouse library and belongs to all units that share the library.
-The stake or ward music chairman may help librarians create an index of this music.
+Music that is purchased with budget funds is usually kept in the resource center and belongs to all units that share the resource center.
+The stake or ward music chairman may help resource center specialists create an index of this music.

 Where an organ is available, it is normally used for prelude and postlude music and hymn accompaniment.
 A piano may be used for these purposes when an organ or an organist is not available.

 Using the piano and organ at the same time is not standard for Church meetings.
 However, these instruments may be used together occasionally.

 A portable electronic music keyboard may be used when a piano or organ is not available.

 Church buildings are usually supplied with an organ, pianos, or electronic music keyboards.
 Priesthood leaders may consult the Purchasing Division at Church headquarters or the area office for information about acquiring new or replacement instruments.

 The agent bishop for each meetinghouse and the stake physical facilities representative (a high councilor) are to see that pianos and organs are tuned, maintained, and repaired as needed.